 Ruth won the Glasgow University medal in law.
 Thereafter she completed a doctorate in legal philosophy at Balliol College, Oxford University, lectured at Corpus Christi College, Oxford, and was a visiting Scholar at Columbia University.
 She has recently been elected a Visiting Fellow at each of New College and Harris Manchester College, Oxford University.

-Chambers & Partners Asia Pacific Guide – Band 3 Dispute Resolution Senior Counsel – “a very thorough force to be reckoned with,” "a future leader of the Sydney Bar," "an extremely intelligent, dedicated and hard-working trial lawyer with a strong academic background, though no ivory tower theorist," and "phenomenal – intellectually second to none and probably the most user-friendly silk I have ever worked with; always available, always prepared and always presents well."
+Chambers & Partners Asia Pacific Guide 2021 – Band 2 Dispute Resolution Senior Counsel – “a very thorough force to be reckoned with,” "emerging as one of the stars of the Bar," "[a] commercial, exceptional advocate whose very strong academic approach translates well into her court craft," "an extremely intelligent, dedicated and hard-working trial lawyer with a strong academic background, though no ivory tower theorist," and "phenomenal – intellectually second to none and probably the most user-friendly silk I have ever worked with; always available, always prepared and always presents well."